 - Globally, food systems are responsible for 20-30% of anthropogenic greenhouse gas (GHG) emissions.
 (11) Transportation and distribution of food (i.e. food miles) are responsible for a fraction of GHG emissions compared to the production phase.
 (12) - A study published in Nature (2018) shows that globally, business as usual in food production and consumption will lead to an 87% increase in GHG emissions by 2050 (compared with 2010).
-(13) - The FAO estimates that the livestock industry is currently responsible for 14.5% of all GHG emissions, (14) and by 2030 this is projected to rise to half of the world's GHG emissions.
-(15) This would make livestock farming the single biggest contributor to climate change. - Animal protein requires ten times as much energy to produce, as plant protein.
-(16) Deforestation, methane emissions and fertilizer use, adds further emissions. - Livestock production is a key driver of deforestation as land is cleared to provide pasture and as cropland for animal feed production.
-(17) - Tackling climate change will be impossible without reducing meat consumption.
-(18) A significant reduction in meat and dairy consumption is essential if food-related emissions are to decrease and if the Paris targets are to be met.
-(19) (20) - "The world's current consumption pattern of meat and dairy products is a major driver of climate change and climate change can only be effectively addressed if demand for these products is reduced" Hilal Elver, UN Special Rapporteur on the right to food stresses.
-(21) - Enteric emissions and feed production (including manure deposition on pasture) dominate emissions from ruminant production.
+(13) - It is estimated that the livestock industry is currently responsible for around 18% of all anthropogenic GHG emissions globally (14, 15).
+If the livestock sector were to continue with business as usual, this sector alone could account for up to 50% of the emissions budget for 1.5°C by 2030 (16). - Animal protein requires ten times as much energy to produce, as plant protein.
+(17) Deforestation, methane emissions and fertilizer use, adds further emissions. - Livestock production is a key driver of deforestation as land is cleared to provide pasture and as cropland for animal feed production.
+(18) - Tackling climate change will be impossible without reducing meat consumption (19).
+A significant reduction in meat and dairy consumption is essential if food-related emissions are to decrease and if the Paris targets are to be met.
+(20) (21)

+- "The world's current consumption pattern of meat and dairy products is a major driver of climate change and climate change can only be effectively addressed if demand for these products is reduced" Hilal Elver, UN Special Rapporteur on the right to food stresses.
+(22) - Enteric emissions and feed production (including manure deposition on pasture) dominate emissions from ruminant production.
 In pig supply chains, the bulk of emissions are related to the feed supply and manure storage in processing, while feed supply represents the bulk of emissions in poultry production, followed by energy consumption.
-(22)
+(23)